ModischFabrications/CutSolver/README.md

 All obvious errors should be checked and or fixed by pre-commit, execute `pre-commit run --all-files --hook-stage push` to run manually.

+use `git push --no-verify` if you really need to skip these tests, but you better have a good explanation.

 Change version number in main.py:version for newer releases, git tags will be created automatically.

 ### Testing